doubtfire-lms/docs.formatif.io/guides/all/glossary.md

             demonstrate the work.
           </li>
           <li>
-            <strong>Complete</strong>:The tutor is happy with the submission, and it is ready for inclusion in the
+            <strong>Complete</strong>: The tutor is happy with the submission, and it is ready for inclusion in the
             portfolio.
           </li>
         </ul>